amorales187/DH150/Assignments/A06/README.md

 Here is more information on the [personas and scenarios](https://github.com/lilliannguyen97/DH150/blob/master/Assignments/A05/README.md).

 ### Wireframes and Wireflows
-The three main features being designed:
+The three main tasks/features being designed:
 1. Make a report
 1. Check my reports
 1. Check other reports with filter/advanced search